webblabb/usammusdos/pages/about.md

 | <img src = "images/werkman.jpg" style = "width:200px"> | **Marleen Werkman** -  <br/> Title: Research Associate <br/> Affiliations: Imperial College London <br/> Role: Senior Personnel <br/> Contact info: [Personal Website](https://www.imperial.ac.uk/people/m.werkman) |

-# Directions

-USAMM - Current work will enhance USAMM predictions to include the size of cattle shipments and additional information on the types and sizes of premises involved in shipping.
-We are simultaneously developing USAMM-Swine to predict swine shipments at the U.S. national scale from Interstate Certificates of Veterinary Inspection.
-We are also working to transition USAMM to USDA for their direct use.
-Future directions will include also developing USAMM-Swine that incorporates swine shipments from commuter agreement data.

-USDOS - Current work will incorporate a within-herd component to USDOS and allow investigation of slower-spreading disease outbreaks.
-We are also working to transition USDOS to USDA for their direct use.
-Future directions will include USDOS work that incorporates swine diseases once USAMM-Swine is completed.

 # Literature